Out of all the varieties of wild mushrooms, wood blewit is near the top of the list regarding popularity and preference.

 What Are the Benefits of Wood Blewit Mushrooms?

-- There have been various animal studies that suggest that the blewit extract can be made useful for immunotherapy treatments for certain types of cancer.
+- Various animal studies suggest that wood blewit extract can be useful for immunotherapy treatments for certain types of cancer.

 - In another research project, mice were fed high-fat diets, and researchers found that extract of wood blewit mushroom protected them from the changes associated with Type II diabetes.